-Please see the attached Safety Management Document if you wish to review TRC’s procedures that have been put in place for the resumption of activities in Phase 2.
+Please see the attached Safety Management Document if you wish to review TRC’s procedures that have been put in place for the resumption of activities since COVID hit.

 Given our location in a tropical climate with over 160 thunderstorm days per year on average, lightning safety is of the utmost importance at TRC.

 - Suspension of play (ie all club members and guests needing to retreat under cover to a safe area*) is based on the typical schools and outdoor activity policies in Singapore, these are consistent with the maximum sensitivity of commercial lightning meters:

 - any cloud to ground strike within an 8km radius forces suspension of play (and retreat to a safe area);

 - there must be no CtG strike within an 8km radius for at least 15 mins before play and outdoor activity can resume

 - Strike alerts can be found on the My Env app and the national online lightning alert service http://www.weather.gov.sg/lightning/lightning/lightningalertinformationsystem.jsp (note that the previous app lightning.sg is no longer operational and its functions have been merged with the My ENV app).

 - TRC also use a handheld lightning alter meter – as also used by the schools – as a back-up in tandem with the online service.

 RESPONSIBLE PERSONS for APPLYING THE PROTOCOL at a TRAINING SESSION OR MATCH